econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 ### First steps: launch your emojicoin

-Launching an emojicion costs just 1 APT!
+Launching an emojicoin costs just 1 APT!
 Note the following:

 - Single emojis and emoji combinations are supposed, as long as the total number of bytes is 10 or less.